-Paint experts like Don Torrance at Paintzen, say you should opt for cool colors over warm shades for bedrooms.
-Why is that you might be thinking?
-Cool colors draw us inward, while warm encourages socializing.
+Paint experts like Don Torrance at Paintzen say you should opt for cool colors over warm shades for bedrooms.
+This is because cool colors draw us inward, while warm colors encourage socializing.
 "Moss Point Green by PPG Paints is an excellent hue with zen-like qualities that lends itself to a refreshing night of sleep.
-It is also one of many earthy tones trending this year for its comforting quality that brings the outdoors into your home," says Torrance.
+It is also one of many earthy tones trending...for its comforting quality that brings the outdoors into your home," says Torrance.

 10 of 11